Our Family Gallery

 Records

-2. William Thomas Shore's second marriage was to Iantha Talbott.
+2. William Thomas Shore's second marriage was to Ianthe Talbott.

-William and Iantha were married on 5 Oct 1873, in Nodaway County, Missouri.
-William was 27 years of age, and Iantha 17.
+William and Ianthe were married on 5 October 1873, in Polk Township, Maryville, Nodaway County, Missouri.
+William was 27 years of age, and Ianthe 17.

 They had two children: